mrisney/navbar-links-app/README.md

 </div>
 ```

+<a name="use-put-edit"></a>
 #### 10. Using HTTP PUT Request in to Edit/Update the Link Data

 We are now going to use an HTTP PUT Request in out application to update Link data in our app, let's perform the following steps.

 #### `link-edit.component.ts`